 So next time someone asks for the salt, it is proper table etiquette to pass the salt and the pepper.

 - Place items on the table rather than handing them to the diner next to you, if possible.
 This prevents spills and other possible accidents.

 - Stay relaxed and in your seat when passing.

 - Pass from person to person.
 Reaching across someone's dining space to get something is not only rude, it could result in an accident.

 - Ask if you want something passed to you.

 - Assume that not everyone knows the guidelines for table etiquette.
-There is no need to correct someone if a rule gets broken.
-Leading by example usually makes a stronger statement.
+Lead by example.